Mobile revolution, economy trip up tech giants

-SAN FRANCISCO Mobile may be the future for technology, but even with the worldwide proliferation of high-powered devices like smartphones and tablets, some companies are struggling to maintain consistent revenue streams.
+SAN FRANCISCO Mobile may be the future of technology, but even with the worldwide proliferation of high-powered devices like smartphones and tablets, some companies are struggling to maintain consistent revenue streams.

-Earnings disappointments this week from Intel Corp, Microsoft Corp, Google Inc and AMD underscore how Silicon Valley, both the old guard and new, is struggling to profit from consumers' waning love affair with the stalwart PC and infatuation with mobile -- the most significant tectonic shift in the industry since the advent of the Internet.
+Earnings disappointments this week from Intel Corp (INTC.O), Microsoft Corp (MSFT.O), Google Inc (GOOG.O) and AMD AMD.N underscore how Silicon Valley, both the old guard and new, is struggling to profit from consumers' waning love affair with the stalwart PC and infatuation with mobile -- the most significant tectonic shift in the industry since the advent of the Internet.

-That bodes ill for companies reporting next week that are highly leveraged to mobile advertising and services -- most famously Facebook Inc, which raised a tumult by warning about over-inflated expectations of its mobile business just before its seminal IPO.
+That bodes ill for companies reporting next week that are highly leveraged to mobile advertising and services -- most famously Facebook Inc (FB.O), which raised a tumult by warning about over-inflated expectations of its mobile business just before its seminal IPO.

-Amazon and eBay Inc, meanwhile, are succeeding in reaching consumers through mobile devices, particularly Amazon with its cut-rate Kindle Fire tablets.
+Amazon and eBay Inc (EBAY.O), meanwhile, are succeeding in reaching consumers through mobile devices, particularly Amazon with its cut-rate Kindle Fire tablets.
 About 800,000 shoppers made their first-ever eBay purchase through a mobile device.

 But others are struggling.